aitrailblazer/ASAPKnowledgeNavigator/ASAP-AzureKubernetesService-log-analyzer-RAG/GitHubActionTriggerOnnxRAGCLI/README.md

 # GitHubActionTriggerOnnxRAGCLI

-**GitHubActionTriggerOnnxRAGCLI** is a command-line tool that utilizes Retrieval-Augmented Generation (RAG) techniques and ONNX models to answer questions using domain-specific context.
-It is designed to integrate with GitHub Actions workflows and Azure Kubernetes Service (AKS) log analysis scenarios.
+GitHubActionTriggerOnnxRAGCLI is a local-first command-line tool that leverages Retrieval-Augmented Generation (RAG) techniques and ONNX models to deliver accurate, context-aware answers to domain-specific questions.
+Designed to run efficiently on local infrastructure, it ensures secure and fast processing of data without relying on external services.

+This tool integrates seamlessly with GitHub Actions workflows and supports Azure Kubernetes Service (AKS) log analysis scenarios, enabling teams to troubleshoot and resolve issues with minimal latency.
+By keeping computations local, GitHubActionTriggerOnnxRAGCLI enhances data privacy and control while maintaining the flexibility and power of advanced AI techniques.

+Whether you're analyzing logs, answering complex questions, or automating workflows, GitHubActionTriggerOnnxRAGCLI provides a robust, privacy-focused solution for modern DevOps and IT operations.

 ## Features